EOSC-CZ/sablona-dokumentace/NMA-en/organizational-documents/terms-of-use.md

 ## Use and licensing of the repository content:

-Read detailed information in [Providing access to content](../statutory-documents/providing-access.md)
+Read detailed information in [Providing access to content](../statutory-documents/providing-access.md).

 ## Privacy Policy

-The services is ČSN EN ISO/IEC 27001:2014 certified (standard for information security management) and operated under the governing law of the Czech Republic.
+The service is ČSN EN ISO/IEC 27001:2014 certified (Standard for information security management) and operated under the governing law of the Czech Republic.

-Personal Data Protection legal information is described corresponding part of [CESNET contact page](https://www.cesnet.cz/en/contacts)
+Personal Data Protection legal information is described corresponding part of [CESNET contact page](https://www.cesnet.cz/en/contacts).

 ---